HwWobbe/WipHww/newFolder.md

 # newFolder

-This may finally be working, from the StackEdit workspace.
-It does, however, need to be tested in a bi-directional sync, which is now happening.
+This is finally working, from the StackEdit workspace.
+This is now confirmed.

-StackEdit edits are not propagated to the GitHub repo.

-This file now seems to exist in one of my repos.
+This file now exists in one of my repos.

 It seems I can edit this newFolder file, which is likely stored in my GoogleDrive.